 Missing Louisiana ride-share driver's vehicle found in Missouri, police say

-ST. JOSEPH, Miss. - Police found the vehicle of missing Lafayette ride-share driver Ella Goodie in Missouri on Friday.
+ST. JOSEPH, Mo. - Police found the vehicle of missing Lafayette ride-share driver Ella Goodie in Missouri on Friday.

 Louisiana State Police said Ella Goodie's 2012 Audi Q5 was located Friday morning in St. Joseph, Missouri, the same place where Brandon Francisco—a person of interest in Goodie's disappearance—was arrested one week ago.